 In most cases, the only way to access your super before you retire will be to apply for an early release of your super.
 This will only be possible in a handful of circumstances that may include terminal illness, severe financial hardship or compassionate grounds.

 If you are looking to borrow money though and find your super isn’t an option, then Monzi may be able to help.
 Apply with us today and you may be paired with a lender offering loans online up to $10,000.
-However, remember that all loans must be repaid with interest.
+However, remember that you must repay all loans with interest.

 Can I use my super to pay off debt?